WORLD CUP 2026

 Finding a positive-EV trade is half the job.
 The other half is not destroying your bankroll by sizing it wrong.

-Most prediction market traders overbet.
+Most prediction market traders oversize.
 They find a market they like, they feel good about it, and they put in way more than they should.
 When it loses — as even 70% probability trades lose 30% of the time — they are demoralized or wiped out.
 The Kelly Criterion exists to prevent exactly this.

 The Formula